Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

     always possible to represent a reshape as a [strides](strides) manipulation if the strides are already non-contiguous.

 To check if an array is a view, check `a.base`.
-It will be `None` if it not a view and point to the base array otherwise.
-A view of a view will have the same base as the original.
+It will be `None` if it is not a view and will point to the base array otherwise.
+A view of a view will have the same base as the original array.

 ```py
 >>> a = np.arange(24)